Terms and conditions of hire

 14. If the Hirer moves any equipment within the facilities, the Hirer must ensure that no damage is caused by moving the equipment (e.g., by lifting, rather than dragging), and must return anything moved to its original position.

 15. The Hirer must not damage the Facilities, or any furniture, furnishings, accessories or environs of the Facilities.
 The Hirer may not attach, by any means, (including tape or blu-tac) any material to the walls, doors or windows of the facilities.
-The Hirer must report any damage to the Facilities to the Parish Secretary as soon as possible.
+The Hirer must report any damage to the Facilities to the Hall Manager as soon as possible.
 The Hirer will be liable for the actual cost of repairs for any such damage, and the Parish may arrange for such repairs to the carried out without prior notice to the Hirer, and may deduct the cost of any such repairs from the bond.

 17. The Hirer agrees to read and familiarise themselves with the information, located on the wall in the kitchen, relating to exit and assembly points, fire extinguishers and fire blankets, the location of toilets, first aid and facility information.